The Standard (Buenos Aires): History

-Edward Mulhall, born in Dublin in 1832, moved to Argentina where he was initially engaged in commercial sheep breeding in Ranchos and Zárate.
-In 1861, Edward joined his brother Michael to found an English-language newspaper for British immigrants living in Argentina.
-After accepting the offer, he sold all his assets to establish in the city.
+Edward Mulhall, born in Dublin in 1832, moved to Argentina initially to breed sheep in Ranchos and Zárate.
+In 1861, he sold up and joined his brother Michael to found an English-language newspaper for the British community in Argentina.

-First published as The Weekly Standard on May 1, 1861, the newspaper had a weekly frequency at the beginning, then switching to daily and/or weekly at the same time for different periods.
-Besides some changes in the title –"The Standard (and River Plate News)" since May 1862, and then simply "The Standard"– it claimed to be the first English-language daily newspaper in the southern hemisphere.
+The Standard claimed to be the first English-language daily newspaper in the southern hemisphere.
 It became the oldest and most respected English newspaper in South America. "'The Standard of Buenos Aires, long a principal source of Argentine business news, regularly shipped 20,000 copies of its monthly supplement to British investors".